All Products

 )

-• enable_error_monitoring_in_aimaster: specifies whether to enable the fault tolerance monitoring feature.
+• enable_error_monitoring_in_aimaster: Specifies whether to enable the fault tolerance monitoring feature.

-Step 3: Configure enhanced fault tolerance monitoring
+Step 3: Configure advanced fault tolerance monitoring features

 Note